stevenfollis/azure-devops-refarch/Readme.md

   displayName: 'Build Docker Image'
 ```

-Build a Docker Image with a PowerShell scipt:
+Build a Docker Image with a PowerShell script:

 ```yaml
 scripts: